VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 order to review it, or to complete the registration process by assigning Attendees to seats.

-### Inform the Registrant How Much Time Remains to Complete an Order
+### Inform the registrant how much time remains to complete an order

 When a Registrant creates an order, the system reserves the seats requested by the Registrant until the order is complete or the